sanjibbehera/django_dashboard/README.md

 # django_dashboard
-My first project on Django ORM using python3.7.4, Django 2.2.5 and postgres 11 as DB to create custom project dashboard
+My first project on Django ORM using python 3.7.4, Django 2.2.5 and postgres 11 as DB to create custom project dashboard

+Tasks done so far.
+Install Python 3.7.4 in both Windows 10 and CentOS 7